Beverly Peele

-Beverly Peele (born March 18, 1975) is an American model and actress.
+Beverly Peele (born March 18, 1975) is an American supermodel and actress.
 Peele rose to fame in the late 1980s and 1990s, and appeared on over 250 fashion magazine covers.

 Career

 Peele was born in Los Angeles, California and began modeling in 1987 at age 12.
 She attended Hawthorne High School in Hawthorne, California from 1989-1991.
 In 1989, she landed her first magazine cover, on Mademoiselle, becoming the first non-white model to appear on that magazine's cover.

 During her modeling career, she was featured in ads for the likes of Ralph Lauren, Donna Karan and Versace.
 Peele has appeared on magazine covers worldwide including Vogue, Mademoiselle, Elle, and Cosmopolitan.
 She also did runway work for, among others, Chanel, Balenciaga, Todd Oldham, Calvin Klein, Oscar de la Renta, Perry Ellis and Comme des Garçons.
 While still a teen-ager, she famously closed Versace fashion shows.

 Peele appeared in Heavy D & the Boyz's music video for "Nuttin' but Love," Jodeci's 1995 video "Freakin You", and George Michael's Thierry Mugler-styled "Too Funky" video alongside Nadja Auermann, Tyra Banks, Linda Evangelista, Estelle Hallyday, and Rossy de Palma.
 In 1997, she began acting and appeared in Sister, Sister [Season 5, Episode 1: Designer Genes] and Girlfriends.
 Peele also had a role in the 2002 film Sweet Friggin' Daisies with Zooey Deschanel.